 Bard’s involvement in international education was stimulated by the fall of the Berlin Wall in 1989.
 Over time, we have expanded our interests and partnership programs from Eastern and Central Europe to Southern Africa, the Middle East, and Central Asia.
 In 1991, we began sponsoring undergraduate students who came to Bard from Eastern and Central Europe as part of the Program in International Education (PIE), which continues to this day.
 For a remarkable number of these young people, the nature of learning at Bard was the most profound experience of a transformative year.
 They encouraged us to explore possibilities for collaboration with institutions abroad that were interested in educational reform.

-When faculty members from St. Petersburg State University (SPbU) approached Bard after the end of the Soviet Union, we joined together to initiate the joint venture that would become Smolny College of Liberal Arts and Sciences.
+When faculty members from St. Petersburg State University (SPbU) approached Bard after the end of the Soviet Union, we joined together to initiate the joint venture that would become the Faculty of Liberal Arts and Sciences (FLAS - Smolny).
 Smolny offers a dual B.A. degree in liberal arts from Bard and SPbU.
 It is Russia’s first accredited liberal arts college and a significant force in the reform of Russian higher education.
 IILE manages Bard’s administrative work with Smolny.
 U.S. undergraduates also apply through IILE to participate in the Bard-Smolny program, which offers the unique opportunity to study abroad in liberal arts classrooms with Russian students.

 The overthrow of Apartheid inspired us to expand our reach to South Africa and Zimbabwe.
 In 2000 we created the International Human Rights Exchange (IHRE).
 Originally a summer program run by a partnership of 13 Southern American universities and American liberal arts colleges, IHRE became a semester program jointly offered by Bard and the University of the Witwatersrand, Johannesburg.
 At the time, IHRE was the only semester-long multidisciplinary human rights program in the world.
 IHRE is now available directly through the University of Witwatersrand.